appify-technologies/nopermission/README.md

 [![pkg.go.dev][gopkg-badge]][gopkg]

-`nopermission` finds id fields with no @hasPermission directive in your GraphQL schema files.
+`nopermission` finds types and interfaces with no @hasPermission directive in your GraphQL schema files.

 ```graphql
 type ObjectWithoutPermission { # want "ObjectWithoutPermission has no hasPermission directive"